acl-org/acl-2025/_pages/about/visa.md

 You will be able to issue an invitation letter once your registration is complete.
 If you have applied for a registration waiver (e.g., as a student volunteer or D&I) but have not yet received the results, please proceed with your registration and select "wire transfer" as your payment method.

-#### [Updated on May 21st]
-**Important note**: Registration is officially open.
-You can find the information about the registration here: https://2025.aclweb.org/registration/
-At the end of the registration process, on the right-hand side of the screen there will be a blue button that reads Invitation Letter.
-Registered attendees can download from there.

-#### [Updated on May 19th]

-Round 2 (ongoing): To support delays on submitting the invitation form due to missing documents or delayed acceptance notification for your paper (e.g., workshops), we will collect a new list of applications until June 1st, AoE.

-**Important note**: We are expecting to open the registration during the week of May 19th (see https://2025.aclweb.org/registration/).
-Once the registration is open, **you should register to automatically download an invitation letter through registration**.
-The information provided through the form below serves as our channel of communication with the Vienna Convention Bureau and the embassy you apply for, to facilitate your application.
-The information in the form is important but optional, you will nevertheless get an invitation letter through registration.

----

 ### Visa Appointment and Form

-Based on the official information we received from the Vienna Convention Bureau, ACL 2025 is only allowed to provide an invitation letter in three cases: 1) to members of accepted workshops and tutorials, 2) authors of accepted papers, and 3) registered attendees in ACL 2025.

-We understand that there might be significant delays to acquiring a visa appointment in Austrian embassies, and for this reason we are in coordination with the Vienna Convention Bureau to assist all international ACL 2025 attendees to ensure a visa appointment on time.

-- Round 1 (completed): It is important to submit your personal information by May 18th AoE and wait to receive the ACL 2025 inviation letter **before** submitting your visa documents to the Austrian embassy for an appointment.

-- Round 2 (completed): Deadline for submitting the form is June 1st.

-#### [Updated on June 5th]
-There is an ongoing 3rd round for filling out the form to be included in the internal communication list with the Austrian embassies.
+We ran 3 rounds for filling out the form to be included in the internal communication list with the Austrian embassies.
+If you filled out the form correctly and on time, your data have been communicated with the representative Austrian embassies to aid the fast-tracking of your visa application verification.
 However, for all visa applicants from June onward, there is no guarantee that you will be able to secure an appointment at one of the representative embassies due to the limited time and the heavy workload some embassies face during the high season.

-- Round 3 (ongoing): Final deadline for submitting the form is June 17th AoE.

-**Form** You can apply for an invitation letter for obtaining a VISA for ACL 2025 in this [form](https://cryptpad.fr/form/#/2/form/view/IrfF8hdarp0UwDMlrIApSUjPIo5XoyzsBLRHIPkhMIU/).
-Please fill in the form and we will store your information to aid the fast-tracking of your application at the Austrian embassy after the notification period.

 ## FAQ

+### Acquiring a visa appointment
+Unfortunately, we cannot book visa appointments nor we can guarantee of finding an appointment in the embassy of your preference.
+We recommend regularly checking the embassy website for available appointment slots, as they may open up at any time.
+Alternatively, consider applying for visa in an another embassy.

 ### Contact details of visiting company
 University of Vienna